When the

 II (Galicia) and García I (León).
 These part kingdom were soon reunited

-(924) but then with the name kingdom of León.
+(924) but then with the name Kingdom of León.
 The Galician kingdom were

 also later ruled by their own kings for short periods until it was